Fine motor activities after stroke can help improve hand and finger mobility.

 1. Therapy ball exercises

-Hand therapy ball exercises are great for stroke patients, especially those that struggle with clenched hands after stroke.
-Some exercises involve squeezing or pinching a therapy ball, which is a movement more accessible for stroke patients struggling with severe spasticity.
+Hand therapy ball exercises are great for stroke patients, especially those that have hand weakness or struggle with clenched hands after stroke.
+Some exercises involve squeezing or pinching a therapy ball, which would benefit patients who need to strengthen the finger flexors (the muscles that allow you to bend your fingers and make a fist).

 2. Therapy putty exercises